utdesign-makerspace/Flashforge-for-Cura/README.md

 # Flashforge for Cura

 This is a complete functional Cura profile for FlashForge Creator Pro.
 Tested with Cura 4.4.1.
 Single extrusion so far, but will add dual later.
-Inspired and based on the following work:
+Inspired by and based on the following work:

 1. Toylerrr's Cura profile on GitHub: https://github.com/Toylerrr/Flashforge-for-Cura I forked the repo, but ended up reimplementing all profiles more or less completely from scratch.
 But it was a good starting point.